SecurityInnovation/AuthMatrix/README.md

 * In the second table of AuthMatrix, check all roles that are authorized to make each request.

-* Create a regex based on the expected response behavior of the request to determine if the action has suceeded.
+* Create a regex based on the expected response behavior of the request to determine if the action has succeeded.
 Common regexes include HTTP Response headers, success messages within the body, or other variations within the body of the page.

 * Generate session tokens for each user via a web browser or the repeater tab and enter them into the correct field within the first table.